Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - It can then provide information about the ports

 **Certificate transparency/crt.sh** [www.crt.sh](www.crt.sh)
-- This provides a lot of top quality information regarding the sub-domains
+- This provides a lot of top quality information regarding the sub-domains which are associated with certifications

 **Recon-Ng - Very important tool**
 - It is a Kali linux tool written in Python that combines individual sources including search engines, plugins and APIs to create a report for information gathering